 3 reasons to conduct production monitoring

-Organized and disorganized factories have one thing in common: problems can occur at any time and affect production.
-A disorganized factory will typically be more prone to issues.
-But that’s not to say an organized factory is immune to accidents, setbacks and poor product quality.
+Good or bad factories have one thing in common: problems can occur at any time and affect production quality.
+A disorganized factory will typically be more prone to quality issues.
+But that’s not saying an organized factory is free of quality accidents, setbacks and poor product quality.
 All factories are vulnerable, especially those working with more complicated products.

-Since problems can occur at virtually any point in manufacturing, that might leave you guessing from where certain defects or delays originate.
-Product inspection at any given stage in the manufacturing cycle only gives a snapshot of the product and order status at that time.
+Since problems can occur at virtually any point in manufacturing, that might leave you guessing from where certain defects or delays originates.
+Product inspection at any given stage in the production cycle only gives a snapshot of the product and order status at that time.

 But production monitoring, having an inspector at the factory regularly, gives a fuller picture of what’s happening not only at one place, but throughout the factory.
 In fact, many importers that have continued to have a variety of quality problems at a single factory often insist on production monitoring to help solve them.